McMasterAI2024-2025/BOLLD/DesignDocument.md

 - Working on RL

 ### Weeks 13-14:
-- Working on connecting everything together
+- Pivoting on new lip reading model, implmeneting it in the app.py

 ### Week 15:
 - Final touches
+- Imrpoving accuracy
 - Maybe try to make it work with a webcam

 ## Process FLow Diagram: